-The following Code of Conduct supersedes all previous Codes of Conduct for Connect.
+The following rules supersede all previous rules for Connect.

 Thank you for being part of our community.
 To ensure the best possible experience for all members, we have established some basic guidelines for participation.